carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 > ## `.discussion`
 >
-> How much did the α diversity change due to the filterings that we made?
+> How much did the α diversity changed due to the filterings that we made?
 {: .discussion}